ParaCoToUl/noarr-pipelines/docs/compute-node.md

 ## Generic pipeline node

 All that was said above about compute nodes actually applies to the `Node` class.
 It also has the same event methods.
 The only difference is that a `ComputeNode` overrides the `__internal__can_advance` method and it checks all links for being ready before calling the parent implementation (which in turn calls the end-user implementation).
-To see all the differences, read the `ComputeNode.hpp` file, it's quite short actually.
+To see all the differences, read the `ComputeNode.hpp` file, it is quite short actually.

-This also means that the knowledge written in this section can be used to understand the inner workings of a hub, since it's a plain pipeline node as well.
+This also means that the knowledge written in this section can be used to understand the inner workings of a hub, since it is a plain pipeline node as well.
 It also means you can use the knowledge to build custom nodes that do e.g. load balancing of chunks or broadcasting to multiple consumers, etc...